flojoy-ai/docs/docs/instruments-database/Network Analyzers/Keysight-5222B/Keysight-5222B.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight 5222B Network Analyzer using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) 5222B Network Analyzer using Qcodes, you can use the following Python script:

 ```python
 from qcodes import Station